skydome20/crawler_CIA_CREST/README.md

 1. `basic.info.query.CIA_CREST(query)` : get the basic information by a given query.

-2. `parsing.pages.CIA_CREST(query, pages)` : return a parse.table according to the given query and range of pages where you want to search, will be provied to the next function.
+2. `parsing.pages.CIA_CREST(query, pages)` : return a parse.table according to the given query and range of pages where you want to search, should be provied to the next function.

 3. `download.doc.CIA_CREST(parse.table)` : automatically download documents in the parse.table, and return a reference.table which helps to match titles of documents with downloaded documents(.pdf).

 # main.R

-I provided some examples in this scripts.
+I provided some examples in this script.

-For example, I want to search documents about "secret letter" :
+For example, if you are interesting in "secret lettet" and want to search some documents:

 ```
 basic.info.query.CIA_CREST(query = "secret letter")
 ```

-and you will get the response of 388350 search items and the range of result-pages is 0~19417 pages.
+and you will get the response of **388350** search items and the range of result pages is **0~19417** pages.

 (Note that 0 page equals to the first page on the web)
 ```